-Astigmatism is an extremely common eye condition that affects both children and adults.
-It occurs when there is an imperfection in some part of your cornea, the clear tissue that covers your iris.
-Light rays pass through the cornea as they travel to the retina, a thin layer of cells at the back of your eye.
-The retina turns light rays into impulses that are transmitted to your brain, which interprets them as images.
+Astigmatism is a vision problem common in both children and adults.
+It’s caused by an imperfection in the shape of your cornea, the clear part at the front of your eye.
+In a healthy eye, light passes through a perfectly smooth, round cornea, and is focused on the retina, a thin layer of photosensitive cells at the back of your eye.
+There, the light is translated into electrical signals that are sent to the brain, which interprets them as images.

-Reshaping the cornea can alleviate astigmatism temporarily or permanently.
-Special contact lenses that are worn overnight change the shape of the cornea, allowing you to see clearly during the day.
-However, if you stop wearing the lenses at night, your symptoms will return.
+A number of solutions can offer permanent or semi-permanent reshaping of the cornea itself.
+Specialty contact lenses, often called ortho-k lenses, can be worn overnight to gently reshape the cornea, allowing you to see clearly during the day.
+However, if you stop wearing the lenses at night, your cornea will return to its original shape and you’ll again need glasses or contacts to see.
 Two types of laser surgery, LASIK and photoreactive keratectomy (PRK), permanently reshape the cornea but may have associated risks.

 Speak to our Belmont eye care team to determine what solution works best for you.